emfulk/interproscan/slurm/Readme.md

     module load Java/12.0.2 GCCcore/8.3.0  Python/3.7.2  Perl/5.30.0
     python3 initial_setup.py

-C. Some settings specific to the Rice NOTS system:
+3. Some settings specific to the Rice NOTS system:

-1. The XALT_EXECUTABLE_TRACKING variable in the slurm script is to disable the xalt tracking feature - it is not necessary and causes the Perl scripts to crash and fail
+a.
+The XALT_EXECUTABLE_TRACKING variable in the slurm script is to disable the xalt tracking feature - it is not necessary and causes the Perl scripts to crash and fail
-1. [Cluster mode](https://interproscan-docs.readthedocs.io/en/latest/ImprovingPerformance.html?highlight=cluster%20mode#running-interproscan-in-cluster-mode) appears not to work
+b.
+[Cluster mode](https://interproscan-docs.readthedocs.io/en/latest/ImprovingPerformance.html?highlight=cluster%20mode#running-interproscan-in-cluster-mode) appears not to work
-1. Requisite modules:
+c.
+Requisite modules:
    1. Java > 11
    1. CGGcore/8.3.0
    1. Python/3.7.2